vespertilian/apex-typescript-binary-deps/readme.md

-## Example of a complex typescript build for when using Apex to deploy lambda functions.
+## Example of a complex typescript build for Apex lambda function deployment.

 ### Overview of build architecture